 Bluff Creek Trail

 Bluff Creek Park is a patch of woodlands in the middle of the city.
 If you keep an eye out, you can spot deer!
 The park offers picnic pavilions, open field space for various sports, free parking and trail access with two different trail options.
-The 1-mile asphalt loop for running or walking only while the 3.5-mile network of dirt trails is for off-road mountain biking.
+The 1-mile asphalt loop is for running or walking only while the 3.5-mile network of dirt trails is for off-road mountain biking.
 Read our guide to Bluff Creek via mountain bike.

 This trail runs from Britton Road at Lake Hefner Drive to NW 39th Street at Overholser Drive.
 Most of the path is dedicated trail space, with approximately two miles of on-street biking trail.
 The Hefner-Overholser trail is 7.8-miles long and connects to the Bert Cooper Trails, Overholser Trail and West River Trail (via Overholser Trail).
 The passing lakes are hotspots for local birders to see waterfowl, loons, grebes, shorebirds, gulls and terns.
 Rare species have also been spotted here, so keep an eye out the next time you decide to explore this trail.